uthcode/learntosolveit/source/python.rst

 A Byte is 8 bits and array is a sequence.
 A Bytearray object can be constructed using integers only or text string along with an encoding or using another bytes or bytearray or any other object implementing a buffer API.
-Most important of it is it mutable.
+More importantly, it is mutable.

 Python3 comes with 3 types of string objects, one for textual data and two for binary data.